-Officers’ Club, the vacated station hospital, and many of the other wooden
+Officers’ Club, the vacated station hospital, and many of the other

-of dust and smoke, Corregidor looked like one mass of
+Under the cloud of dust and smoke, Corregidor looked like one mass of

 jagged and bent sheet iron.
 Before the dust had cleared, the troops

 were organised and moved out to their combat posts.
 The bandsmen who

 the ‘Rock’ not assigned to a duty station in Malinta Tunnel started to

 dig in.
 But everything was anti-climactic after the first air raid.
 It

 was a routine of